pearlyn-r/genai/README.md

     ```

 3. Download the LLAMA 3 Model Locally:
-    To use LLAMA 3 in your project, you need to pull the model data onto your local machine.
+    To use LLAMA 3 in your project, you need to pull the model data onto your local machine.Make sure to have already installed the ollama application(https://github.com/ollama/ollama?tab=readme-ov-file).
 Run the following command in your terminal:
     ```bash
     ollama pull llama3
     ```